-Alcoholics Anonymous® is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
+Alcoholics Anonymous® is a fellowship of people who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.
 The only requirement for membership is a desire to stop drinking.
 There are no dues or fees for AA membership; we are self-supporting through our own contributions.
 AA is not allied with any sect, denomination, politics, organization or institution; does not wish to engage in any controversy, neither endorses nor opposes any causes.
 Our primary purpose is to stay sober and help other alcoholics to achieve sobriety.

 If you or someone you know has a problem with drinking you are most welcome in any meeting of Alcoholics Anonymous.
 The Central Office is here to assist in finding meetings and connecting alcoholics to each other.
-There are no obligations, nothing to sign and anonymity is the foundation of all of our traditions.
+There are no obligations, nothing to sign, and anonymity is the foundation of all of our traditions.

 We publish meeting information for Salt Lake County, Park City, Tooele and southern Davis county.
 If you are looking for meetings outside this area, see the following: